chirathlv/Churn-Prediction-App/README.md

    Logistic regression is a predictive modelling algorithm that is used when the Y variable is binary categorical in this instance Churn value i.e. it can take only two values like 1 or 0.
 The goal is to determine a mathematical equation that can be used to predict the probability of event 1 i.e. affirmative customer churn.

 2. Support Vector Machine
-   SVM or Support Vector Machine is a linear model for classification- this algorithm creates a line or a hyperplane which separates the data into classes.
+   SVM or Support Vector Machine is a linear model for classification - this algorithm creates a line or a hyperplane which separates the data into classes.

 3. Decision Tree
    Decision Tree uses a flowchart like a tree structure to show the predictions that result from a series of feature-based splits.
 It starts with a root node and ends with a decision made by leaves.